nham/wabbo_old_old/notes/groups.md

 A group whose operation is commutative is called a **commutative** (naturally enough) or an **abelian**  group.

 The **order** of a group $G$ is the cardinality of the underlying set of the group.
+We notate this $|G|$ (which is not a special notation, it is just the standard notation for the cardinality of a set).
 For *finite* groups, the order is just the number of group elements.
 There are infinite groups as well (e.g. the integers over addition).

 **Power notation:** For any group $G$, with $g \in G$, we define $g^0 = e$, $g^1 = g$, $g^2 = gg$, and $g^n = g g^{n-1}$ for any $n \in \mathbb{P}$.
 We can also define $g^{-2} = g^{-1} g^{-1}$ and $g^{-n} = g^{-1} g^{-n + 1}$.